IOTechSystems/xrt-examples/AzureSphere/docs/bacnet-example.md

 In this BACnet example, XRT connects to a BACnet simulator that simulates a BACnet device.
 A Lua script controls the logic of the simulated BACnet device on the simulator side.
-Values are read from the simulated BACnet device and pushed to a Azure IoT Hub, values can also be sent from Azure IoT Hub to the simulated BACnet device via XRT.
+Values are read from the simulated BACnet device and pushed to Azure IoT Hub, values can also be sent from Azure IoT Hub to the simulated BACnet device via XRT.